LucaCatalano23/ThreadSafePriorityQueue/README.md

     make all --> to compile the project \
     make run --> to execute the output file \
     make clean --> to delete all the binary output files \
-- it is possibile to set the number of writer and reader task in the PresentazioneEsame.h file \
+- it is possibile to set the number of writer and reader task and the number of priority queues in the PresentazioneEsame.h file \
     Note: number of writer must be greater or equal the number of reader